-For accuracies of 25 metres or less, the device will normally need a GPS lock to meet the required accuracy because mobile network triangulation will not be accurate enough.
-GPS acquisition is normally slower, and is influenced heavily by the other factors outlined below.
+For accuracies of 25 meters or fewer, the device will normally need a GPS lock to meet the required accuracy because mobile network triangulation will not be accurate enough.
+GPS acquisition is normally slower and is influenced heavily by the other factors outlined below.

 Sky Line of Sight and Conditions

 The fastest way to get an accurate GPS lock is to be out in the open with nothing to obscure the device's line of sight to the orbiting GPS satellites.
 So being out in the countryside is normally more GPS capture-friendly than being in a city with tall buildings all around (and being indoors is even worse).
 Weather can also play a role in affecting the speed with which your device gains an accurate GPS lock: cloudy days will affect performance compared to sunny ones.

 While this is generally not a problem for higher-end flagship devices, in low- and mid-range devices it is very common for manufacturers to use poor-quality or limited-capability GPS chips to save money.